ShTuran/overthewire-bandit/README.md

  IT WILL REPEATED PROCESS which mentioned above

+ You just need to adjust the extension and tren decompress several times.

 # Level 13->14

 If we want to login via the key, will use -i flag.
+(Type this command inside the level13)

 `ssh -i sshkey.private bandit14@localhost -p 2220`

+'sshkey.private' a file was given us!

 # Level 14->15